Average Sensitivity of Graph Algorithms: Introduction

-Theorem~\ref{thm:generic-transformation-from-local-oracle-to-stable-algorithm} cements the intuition that strong locality guarantees for solutions output by an algorithm imply that the removal of edges from a graph affects only the presence of a few edges in the solution, which in turn implies low average sensitivity.
-As an indirect method to bound the average sensitivity of algorithms, we think that Theorem~\ref{thm:generic-transformation-from-local-oracle-to-stable-algorithm} could lead to further research in the design of local algorithms for various graph problems.
+Theorem~\ref{thm:generic-transformation-from-local-oracle-to-stable-algorithm} and Corollary~\ref{cor:LCA-to-stable-on-average-algorithm} cement the intuition that strong locality guarantees for solutions output by an algorithm imply that the removal of edges from a graph affects only the presence of a few elements (edges or vertices) in the solution, which in turn implies low average sensitivity.
+On the contrapositive side, Corollary~\ref{cor:LCA-to-stable-on-average-algorithm} implies that a lower bound on the average sensitivity of algorithms for a problem implies a lower bound on the query complexity of an LCA (with failure probability $o(1/n^2)$) for the same problem, where $n$ denotes the number of vertices.
+Exploiting this result, we show that every LCA for $2$-coloring has query complexity $\Omega(n)$, thereby answering an open question raised by Czumaj et al.~\cite{CMV18}.
+We believe that this connection has the potential to shed more light on fundamental limits of LCAs and is of independent interest.